forkkit/glamplify/README.md

 func requestHandler(w http.ResponseWriter, r *http.Request) {

-    /* REQUEST LOGGING */
-    payload, err := jwt.PayloadFromRequest(r)
+    // get JWT payload from http header payload, err := jwt.PayloadFromRequest(r)

-    // Create the logging transaction fields for this request transactionFields := log.TransactionFields{
+    // Create the logging config for this request ctx := r.Context()
+    traceID, _ := aws.GetTraceID(ctx)
+    requestScopedFields := log.RequestScopedFields{
-        TraceID:             xray.TraceID(r.Context()), // Get from context or from wherever you have it stored
+        TraceID:             traceID,				// Get TraceID from context or from wherever you have it stored
-        UserAggregateID:     payload.EffectiveUser, 	// Get from context or from wherever you have it stored
+        UserAggregateID:     payload.EffectiveUser, // Get UserAggregateID from context or from wherever you have it stored
-        CustomerAggregateID: payload.Customer,      	// Get from context or from wherever you have it stored }
+        CustomerAggregateID: payload.Customer,      // Get CustomerAggregateID from context or from wherever you have it stored
-    logger := log.New(transactionFields)
+    }

+    // Then create a logger that will use those transaction fields values when writing out logs logger := log.New(requestScopedFields)

+    // optional: save this to the context for later use, then you can just create via: ctx, logger := log.NewWithCtx(ctx)
+    // ctx = log.AddRequestScopedFieldsCtx(ctx, requestScopedFields)
+    // if you want to get them back out from the context
+    // rsFields := log.GetRequestScopedFieldsCtx(ctx)

+    // optional: if you need to propagate the request then make sure you update the context for the request
+    // then you can create new loggers with: r, logger := log.NewWithRequest(r)
+    // r = r.WithContext(ctx)
+    // if you want to get them back out from the request
+    // rsFields := log.GetRequestScopedFieldsRequest(r)

     // Once you have a logger then you can call logger.Debug/Info/Warn/Error/Fatal
     // NOTE: unlike normal logging, the string you pass in SHOULD BE AN EVENT NAME (past tense)